mlin2/DroidForce-1/README.md

 For fun and for having a better design! (ok you may find that your file explorer is better than the one we did but the fun is still there!).

-Pontus wanted created these classes from A to Z only with a small code review at the end and they work perfectly and are almost fully tested (some error branches are missing though).
-We use them all over the app so that's why we decided to have our own: it is smoother and faster than having external intents.
+Pontus wanted created these classes from A to Z only with a small code review from Laurent at the end and they work perfectly and are almost fully tested (some error branches are missing though).
+We use them all over the app so that's why we decided to have our own: it is smoother and faster than having external intents (and of course more reliable).

 ![FileExplorer](http://i.imgur.com/Sc12ftB.png)

 Codewise, it's very simple; It starts of by getting the path to the external sdcard and saving that into a `String` value.
 Out of this string we make a new `File`, and pass it to a method  called "fill" which takes one `File` argument.
-In this method we list all the files in the filepath that has been given, and stores then in a `Array`.
-Each file is then displayed via a custom `ListAdapter` with a filename, last modified date, size in kB, and a lightweight icon (directory name, last modified date, number of containing files, and icon) if the file is a directory.
-Each file responds to an `OnListItemClick` listener, which depending on filetype, either opens the new directory of files (if folder) by using it with the method previously mentioned, returns its absolute path to parent activity (if appropriate file extension), or make a toast about which file extension that should be selected (file with wrong extension)
+In this method we list all the files in the filepath that has been given, and store them in a `Array`.

+Each file is then displayed via a custom `ListAdapter` with a filename, last modified date, size in kB, and a lightweight icon (directory name, last modified date, number of containing files, and icon).
+Each file responds to an `OnListItemClick` listener, which depending on filetype, either opens the new directory of files (if folder) by using it with the method previously mentioned, returns its absolute path to parent activity (if appropriate file extension), or make a toast about which file extension that should be selected (file with wrong extension has been selected)

 ### Limitations of the file explorer:
  * Some design errors like: [this funny one](https://github.com/lolobosse/DroidForce/blob/policyUI/sentinel/src/main/java/de/tum/in/i22/sentinel/android/app/file_explorer/MenuObj.java#L50)